isomerpages/pa-mgwanted/_course-directory/1-lifestyle-and-leisure.md

 								<p><img src="/images/course-directory/lifestyle-leisure/tbn-growing-microgreens-at-home-online.jpg" alt="Growing Microgreens at Home"></p>
 							</div>
 							<div class="desc-container-right">
-								<p>Microgreens are tiny plants harvested at the seedling stage of growth.
-Learn how to grow and consume sprouts, shoots and microgreens at home without using expensive or complicated equipment.</p>
+								<p>Learn how to grow and consume sprouts, shoots, and microgreens at home, without using expensive or complicated equipment.
+The one-hour session will cover the nutritional benefits of microgreens, techniques, and methods to grow microgreens at home.
+Grow your own greens today.</p>
-								<p>The one-hour session will cover the nutritional benefits of microgreens, techniques and methods to grow microgreens at home.</p>
+								<p>Please note that you have to source for your own materials from home.</p>
 								<p class="desc_extra"><strong>PA Operators</strong>:<br>Teh Mooi Yan</p>
-								<p class="desc_extra"><strong>Material Fee</strong>:<br>Participant to buy material on their own prior to class.</p>
+								<p class="desc_extra"><strong>Material Fee</strong>:<br>NA</p>
 							</div>
 						</div>
 					</div>